luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **1 September** Bismarck told Loftus: 'Prussia had no personal interest or wish with respect to Luxembourg...
 Prussia was quite ready ... to withdraw her garrison ... and we are prepared for any arrangement which may be agreeable to the King'.

-## 1 September Bismarck speech to Landtag on Indemnity: 'The more sincerely the Royal Government wishes for peace, the more its members feel the obligation to abstain from any kind of retrospective criticism, be it in the form of defence or attacks.
+Bismarck speech to Landtag on Indemnity: 'The more sincerely the Royal Government wishes for peace, the more its members feel the obligation to abstain from any kind of retrospective criticism, be it in the form of defence or attacks.
 Over the past four years, we have frequently advocated our respective viewpoints on both sides, sometimes with more bitterness than goodwill, and in these four years, no one has succeeded in convincing the other.
-Each protagonist believed he was correct in acting.

-the way he did.
+Each protagonist believed he was correct in acting the way he did.
 In external affairs, too, it would be difficult for a peace agreement to materialise if one demanded that it be preceded by the one side acknowledging: “I now accept the fact that I have acted wrongly.”
 We wish for this peace, but not because we are unable to fight; on the contrary, the tide is more in our favour today than it was years ago.
 We do not wish for peace to evade possible prosecution under a future law on [ministerial] responsibility; I don't believe we'll be charged - but if it does come to that, I don't believe we'll be convicted.
 Be that as it may, our ministry has been accused of many things, but fearfulness has never been one of them.

 'We wish for peace because in our view the fatherland currently needs it more than ever before;
 we wish for it and seek it especially because we believe we can find it at the present moment; we